virtualatoms/handbook/docs/welcome.md

 new group members find their feet as quickly as possible.

 Everyone is welcome to contribute to the handbook.
-Our newest members often have the most valuable insight and when Imperial policys change there may be critical gaps in the handbook.
+Our newest members often have the most valuable insight, and when Imperial policies change there may be critical gaps in the handbook.
 At the bottom of every page is an "Edit" link which will take you to GitHub where you can make changes.
-More details on contributing can be found on the Contributing Guidelines page.
+You can find more details on contributing on the Contributing Guidelines page.

 :::caution